-“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”
+“When I perform Bach’s Chaconne, I feel as if I have been given a rare glimpse over the edge.”

 In search of perfection

-You are now embarking on your third cycle of the 6 Sonatas & Partitas.
-What
+You are now beginning your third cycle of the 6 Sonatas & Partitas.
+What is it about this music that fascinates you so much and will you continue to work on it 'forever'?

 'To answer the second question right away : Yes !
 Is it a fascination ?